Dan Cox: Post-legislative career

 After being defeated in the 2022 Maryland gubernatorial election, Cox returned to private practice in Frederick County, Maryland.
 In February 2023, Pennsylvania state senator Doug Mastriano hired Cox as his chief of staff.
 Cox also started a podcast titled It's Your Freedom!, with the first episode premiering on Facebook on February 7.

 Also in February 2023, Wicomico County executive Julie Giordano nominated Cox to serve as special counsel for the county.
-If confirmed, he would have replaced Kevin Karpinksi, who had been recently terminated as special counsel for "ethics issues".
 Cox was scheduled to join the county council meeting to discuss any questions and concerns councilmembers had about his nomination, but was not present during the session.
 The Wicomico County Council voted 6–1 to reject Cox's nomination.